wrist mechanics online course featured image

 4. Swing Outside

-Opposite to a fade where you swing on an inside line, a draw demands an outside path through impact.
-Sending your club face outwards causes you to launch the ball to the right of the right of the intended target leaving space for it to curve left back towards your target.
+Opposite to a fade, where you swing on an inside line, a draw demands an outside path through impact.
+Sending your club face outwards causes you to launch the ball to the right of the intended target, leaving space for it to curve left back towards your target.

-In addition, by swinging outside, it helps you keep your clubface close to your club path through impact.
+Additionally, swinging outside helps you keep your clubface close to your club path through impact.
 Although closed to your swing path, your clubface should sit squarely in line with your intended target, be it the fairway or the flagstick.

 5. Clubface Square to the Target Line